 An overall plan that is tailored to suit each individual, and to meet as many contingencies as possible, requires juggling a number of puzzle-pieces.
 There is no one cookie-cutter solution.
 The key is to plan before you or your spouse may need nursing-home care.

 As one piece in the overall picture of a balanced estate plan, we can help you save your home.
 We welcome the opportunity to work with you.
-Please click the button below to schedule an appointment or call our office by dialing (817) 462-5454.
+Schedule an appointment or call our office by dialing (817) 462-5454.

 To comply with the U.S. Treasury regulations, we must inform you that (i) any U.S. federal tax advice contained in this newsletter was not intended or written to be used, and cannot be used, by any person for the purpose of avoiding U.S. federal tax penalties that may be imposed on such person and (ii) each taxpayer should seek advice from their tax advisor based on the taxpayer’s particular circumstances.